 - 1. Proposers shall be randomly selected for time slots for interviews, which shall be held on the date(s) indicated in the Selection Process Schedule (RFP 4.01).
 The University will notify each short-listed proposer in writing, advising the date, time and location on campus for the interview. - 2.
-Proposers shall receive 30 minutes to make their presentations and 45 minutes for questions and answers from the panel. - 3.
+Proposers shall receive 60 minutes to make their presentations and 60 minutes for questions and answers from the panel. - 3.
 Proposers may arrive 10 minutes before their interview time for set up of equipment and materials used for presentation purposes. - 4.
-Proposers should feel free to use any form of electronic media or otherwise to make their presentations within the allotted time. - 5.
+Proposers should feel free to use any form of electronic media or otherwise to make their presentations within the allotted time.
+The Proposer shall provide, on electronic storage media, a copy of all materials presented in the interview. - 5.
 Proposers are requested to present their approach to the design and construction of the Project. - 6.
 Proposers are required to present at the pre-proposal meetings and interview those members of their team that will occupy key positions on the Project such as, but not limited to: Preconstruction Coordinators, Project Managers, Architects, Designers, Projective Executives, Key Consultants and other essential team members to ensure that the Trustees are interviewing individuals that will work on the Project as primary contacts and managers.

-C. Scoring
+B. Scoring